Why don’t you want 55-gallon drums? What can I do with the ones I have?

 Why is there a minimum charge of $5?

 Think of that as a co-pay.
 The actual cost for this event typically exceeds $125 per car.
 Luckily, subsidies from the solid waste haulers, Jackson and Josephine Counties and cities within our area pay for 96% of the cost.
 The modest $5 fee helps pay for the rest.

 Why can’t I drop off propane tanks or cylinders?

 The hazardous waste contractor is not prepared to accept explosive materials of any sort-including propane tanks and other cylinders.
 However, these tanks can be recycled for a fee at many recycle centers.
 If they are empty and the valve is removed many metal recyclers will also accept them.

 Some of the oils, paints and other flammable liquids go to a facility in the Midwest to be used as cement kiln fuel.
 The rest goes to a specially designed hazardous waste landfill in Arlington, Oregon.
-Any waste that is reactive or may contain PCB’s ends up in Texas for destructive incineration.
+Any waste that is reactive or may contain PCBs (a highly toxic compound) ends up in Texas for destructive incineration.